 Teton pays Westwood Management Corporation a sub-advisory fee of 35% of net revenues for the TETON Westwood Balanced and TETON Westwood Equity Funds.
 "Net revenues" are defined as management fees less twenty basis points for mutual fund administration expenses (which are paid to GAMCO).
-For 2021, 2020 and 2019, the sub-advisory fees paid to Westwood Management Corporation by Teton amounted to \$256,978, \$242,102 and \$269,010, respectively.
-This agreement may be terminated by Westwood Management Corporation on 60 days' prior written notice and may be terminated by the Funds or Teton on 60 days' prior written notice, provided that termination by the Funds must be approved by a majority of the Board of Trustees or the holders of a "majority of the voting securities" of the Funds.
+For 2022 and 2021, the sub-advisory fees paid to Westwood Management Corporation by Teton amounted to \$230,335 and \$256,978, respectively.
+This agreement may be terminated by Westwood Management Corporation on 60 days' prior written notice and may be terminated by the Funds or Teton on 60 days' prior written notice, if terminated by the Funds, it must be approved by a majority of the Board of Trustees or the holders of a "majority of the voting securities" of the Funds.

 Teton pays Gabelli Funds, LLC an annual rate of 0.32% of the average net assets of the TETON Westwood Mighty Mites and TETON Westwood Convertible Securities Funds.
-For 2021, 2020 and 2019, the sub-advisory fees paid to Gabelli Funds, LLC by Teton amounted to \$2,523,875, \$2,312,961 and \$3,494,412, respectively.
-This agreement may be terminated by Gabelli Funds, LLC on 60 days' prior written notice and may be terminated by the Funds or Teton on 60 days' prior written notice, provided that termination by the Funds must be approved by a majority of the Board of Trustees or the holders of a "majority of the voting securities" of the Funds.
+For 2022 and 2021, the sub-advisory fees paid to Gabelli Funds, LLC by Teton amounted to \$1,901,028 and \$2,523,875, respectively.
+This agreement may be terminated by Gabelli Funds, LLC on 60 days' prior written notice and may be terminated by the Funds or Teton on 60 days' prior written notice, if terminated by the Funds, it must be approved by a majority of the Board of Trustees or the holders of a "majority of the voting securities" of the Funds.